 The Retirement Savings Plan allows you to save a portion of your salary, on a tax-advantaged basis, up to the annual limit set by the IRS.

-The RSP is an optional, voluntary plan, funded by employee contributions.
-You may contribute a portion of your taxable salary, excluding housing allowance, subject to the annual IRS dollar limit ($19,000 for 2019).
-Contributions may be pretax, or Roth (after-tax).
+The RSP is an optional, voluntary plan, funded by employee and/or employer contributions.
+You may contribute a portion of your taxable salary, excluding housing allowance, subject to the annual IRS dollar limit ($19,000 for 2019).* Contributions may be pretax, or Roth (after-tax).

 Your employer may, but is not required to, contribute to your RSP account.
 Effective salary does not include employer matching contributions to the RSP.